-The impact of an illustrative package of possible additional road transport and stationary source measures on PM{10} emissions has been modelled.
-The full illustrative package of policy measures, includes:
+The impact of an illustrative package of possible additional road transport and stationary source measures on $PM{10}$ emissions has been modelled.
+The full package of possible additional policy measures includes:

 - Traffic measures as follows: Particulate traps on new diesel vehicles from 2006 + sulphur free fuels (<10ppm S) from 2005 and £90m 'area-targeted' retrofit programme (2001-2004).
-This represents a reduction from the UK total traffic PM{10} emission in the baseline scenario in 2010 from 13.3 to 11.4 ktonnes. - A full package of stationary source measures.
+This represents a reduction from the UK total traffic $PM{10}$ emission in the baseline scenario in 2010 from 16.8 to 13.0 ktonnes. - A full package of stationary source measures.
 Measures have been applied to the following sectors: Cement, Iron and Steel, Refineries, Lime Production, Aluminium production, Domestic Solid Fuel Combustion, Public Services, Other Industry (Large Processes), Other Industry (Combustion), Other Industry (Small Processes).
-This represents a reduction from the UK total stationary PM10 emission in 2010 from 79.2 to 48.2 ktonnes relative to the baseline.

-• While the measures for quarries are included in these totals they have been considered separately from the stationary source measures described above in the modelling and benefits analyses.
-The measures represent a reduction in 2010 from the UK annual PM{10} emission total from 12.1 to 2.5 ktonnes.
+This represents a reduction from the UK total stationary PM10 emission in 2010 from 79.2 to 48.2 ktonnes relative to the baseline. - While the measures for quarries are included in these totals they have been considered separately from the stationary source measures described above in the modelling and benefits analyses.
+The measures represent a reduction in 2010 from the UK annual PM10 emission total from 12.1 to 2.5 ktonnes.